hello-robot/stretch_tutorials/stretch_body/tutorial_collision_avoidance.md

                     'lift': [None, None],'arm': [None, None],'wrist_yaw': [None, None]}
 ```

-, where the value of `None` specifies that no-limit is specified and the full range-of-motion for the joint is acceptable.
+where the value of `None` specifies that no limit is specified and the full range of motion for the joint is acceptable.

 We could define a new collision model that simply limits the lift range of motion to 1 meter by: